'Would Nagarjuna Be Silent If Such A Thing Happens To Samantha Akkineni Or Amala'

 She also claimed that the Bigg Boss Telugu 3 team is spreading 'casting couch culture' and exploiting women.

 "The programme is looked after by a Mumbai team.
 And they are altering the culture here.
 Women need protection everywhere.
-You can't exploit women in the name of entertainment and reality shows," added the Reddy lady.
+You can't exploit women in the name of entertainment and reality shows," added Reddy.

 A Shot At The 'King'